 If you would like to dig even deeper and learn the real technical information about the lymphatic system, you may want to dig into Link Between the Lymphatic System and Breast Cancer The first article is written in a lay-man's terminology, and the second is written by a professional Physical Therapist as a paper for other medical professionals.
 It is preceded by an Overview written by a lay-person.

-Since lymph is restricted in its movement and drainage by tight clothing, Robin C. Myers has written about a BREAST MASSAGE technique in which she shows us how to provide a positive flow to the lymphatic fluid in the breasts.
+Since lymph is restricted in its movement and drainage by tight clothing, Robin Cunningham has written about a BREAST MASSAGE technique in which she shows us how to provide a positive flow to the lymphatic fluid in the breasts.

 Dr. Howard Sanford points out that an old nemesis that women have faced for years can be helped if proper circulation of the lymphatic fluid occurs.
 Formerly called Fibrocystic Breast Disease, it has been suspected to be influential in the origination of breast cancer.
 Dr. Sanford explains what a Fibrocystic condition is and what its effects might be.
 He suggests that LYMPHATIC DRAINAGE THERAPY, including breast massage can provide relief and possibly prevent complications.